 In this recipe, you could use any white potato instead of sweet potatoes.
 If you still have them around, you could also use a pumpkin (not canned pumpkin), butternut squash, or any other kind of winter squash you like.
 If you have frozen butternut squash, you can use that to cut your prep time considerably!

 Here are links to the related recipes: DIY Salt Free Taco Seasoning, Healthy Enchilada Sauce, and Cilantro Lime Sauce.
 The Cilantro Lime Sauce starts with soaking cashews for a bit, so you'll want to get those going at least an hour beforehand, but they can soak overnight, too.

 Yep.
 Any bean would be awesome in these enchiladas!

 Yes, but read the label for the amount of sodium in the sauce, and look for one that's lower.
 You'll need about 3-4 cups of sauce.

 Cheese is a usual ingredient in enchiladas.
 In fact, most Mexican-inspired recipes tend to be covered in cheese, don't they?
 Cheese is high in sodium and saturated fat, two contributors of heart disease.
 And while a little cheese won't cause heart problems, are we really in need of more recipes covered with it?
 That's why I decided to leave it out, and allow the other flavors to shine through.
 You can feel confident in the heart healthiness of these enchiladas! ❤

-If you make Black Bean Sweet Potato Enchiladas, let me know in the comments!
+If you make these Low Sodium Enchiladas, let me know in the comments!

 - Sliced Jalapenos